tinkercademy-bootcamp/chat-project-harshitkansal1/exercise-5/README.md

 - What's an easy way to identify the changes in source code from one exercise to another?
+  - First we weill look at the directory structure to see if it is changed, then e can use the diff command from the command line, can also use the vimdiff command, there is inbuilt support in vs code also for seeing file changes.

 ## Using Classes

 - Here is one way to separate out the code into multiple files